vinayakmaini/Library_record-managemt/README.md

 #developed by VinayakMaini

-# Library_Management_System
+#LIBRARY RECORD MANAGEMENT
-A simple and functional Library Management System Implemented in python 3 (Tkinter module)
+A simple and functional Library Management System Implemented in python 3 .

 # Installation:

 1. Clone repository
 2. Run `entrypoint.py' on your project directory.
 3. Ensure all dependencies are installed